wrafique007/mcp-course/projects/unit3/build-mcp-server/solution/manual_test.md

 - **"Git not found"**: Ensure you're in a git repository
 - **Import errors**: Check virtual environment is activated
-- **MCP connection failed**: Verify the path in Claude Code settings is absolute
+- **MCP connection failed**: Verify the path in the claude mcp add command is absolute
-- **No tools showing**: Restart Claude Code after config changes
+- **No tools showing**: Restart Claude Code after adding the server